kaazing/gateway/doc/troubleshooting/ts_ha.md

 </service>
 ```

-### <a name="orphaned"></a>Detected orphaned balancer accept URI: [URI], no balance URIs in the configuration file point to this balancer service.
+### Detected orphaned balancer accept URI: [URI], no balance URIs in the configuration file point to this balancer service.
 Unable to launch the Gateway.

 **Cause:** There is an `accept` URI in a `balancer` service that does not have a corresponding `balance` URI in a `service`.
 Every `accept` URI in a `balancer` service must have a corresponding `balance` URI in a `service`.